 You’ve probably heard about a few things you can do with baking soda other than actually baking with it—after all, most everyone witnessed the baking soda and vinegar volcano in middle school science.
-However, many would be surprised to find out just how many uses there are for this wonderful white powder.
-From cleaning to beauty to medicinal, here are 56 uses for baking soda:
+However, many would be surprised to find out just how many uses there are for this affordable, versatile household item.
+From cleaning to beauty to medicinal, here are 56 clever uses for baking soda.

 - Kitchen scrub: You can replace your current household cleaner with a solution of baking soda and water.

 - Carpet cleaner: You’ll be amazed at how easy it is to get stains out of your carpet with baking soda.
 Let it sit on carpets overnight and vacuum the next day.

 - Pots and pans cleaner: Even the nastiest pots and pans will be clean if you let them soak in baking soda for 15-20 minutes.

 - Antibacterial fruit scrub: A little bit of baking soda mixed with water is a great way to clean fresh fruit and vegetables.

 - Silverware cleaner: Let your silverware soak in a paste that is three parts baking soda and one part water for 15-20 minutes and all the dirt will wash away with the mixture.

 - Dishwasher helper: Add a little bit of baking soda to your regular dishwashing cycle.
 This will help cut through grease.